dexterrenick/programming-basics-casino/readme.txt

 Click on the sun/moon to see dark/light mode.
 There are also sound effects on hand dealt, bet made, win, loss, and push.
 Have fun!

+Files & Directories:
+assets - all images and sound used in the project style.css - our styling sheet index.html - html for the website, single page, so all html is there components.js - all javascript functions readme.txt - explanation of project

 Functions:
 toggleMode() - Allows users to toggle between dark and light mode